184.108.40.206 Personal Responsibility for Moral Choices

 “An order imposed by God otherwise than through our own sense of right … would be no true moral order.
 Nothing is morally observed which is done as the exaction of God’s will.
 It must, even if it be only in submission, be the expression of our own.”

 He argued that morality is meaningless without autonomy.
-Unquestioning obedience to a single religious leader is an abandonment of personal moral agency and debases that leader’s followers to the amoral status of robots.
+Unquestioning obedience to a single religious leader is an abandonment of personal responsibility for moral choices.
+It debases that leader’s followers to the amoral status of robots.
 A religious scholar may have acquired learning which would help with giving good advice, but scholarship alone does not guarantee good character or prevent a person from giving bad or antisocial advice.
 It is possible to ask different people for advice and choose to follow leaders who are not in conflict with the society they live in.
 An autonomous individual is responsible for choosing which advice to follow.

 Following the Golden Rule avoids upsetting other people, so it should always take precedence – which is a position that all religions have formally endorsed (220.127.116.11).
 Choosing a path which conflicts with socially-acceptable behaviour is not, therefore, sanctioned by anybody’s God and it is antisocial.
 It is a sad irony that so many people have used religion as an excuse for violence even though that same religion forbids it.